Vladan Tomić

-Vladan Tomić (18 May 1967 – 19 October 2016) was a Cypriot international football midfielder and coach.
+Vladan Tomić (18 May 1967 – 19 October 2016) was a professional footballer and coach.
+Born in Yugoslavia, he represented Cyprus at international level as a player.

+Playing career

 Born in Ševarice, SR Serbia, SFR Yugoslavia, during his early career he played with North York Rockets in the Canadian Soccer League, and then, in 1990-91 with FK Radnički Niš in the Yugoslav First League, Besides these clubs already mentioned, he also played with FK Mačva Šabac.
 In 1994 he moved to Cyprus where he represented Aris Limassol, Anorthosis Famagusta and AEL Limassol.

+International

 Between 2002 and 2003 he played 5 matches for the Cypriot national team.

+Managerial career

 After retiring, he became a manager, and had a coaching career in Cameroon.
-In July 2013, Tomić was named the manager of the Cameroonian side Union Sportive Douala for the 2013-14 season.
+In July 2013, Tomić was named the manager of the Cameroonian side Union Sportive Douala for the 2013–14 season.

-He died on October 19, 2016, while in Cyprus.
+He died on 16 October 2016 while in Cyprus.
 He was buried in the local cemetery of his birthplace, Ševarice, in Serbia.